TGAC/grassroots-user-docs/services/field_trial/index.md

 To add a Study to the system you need to define both the Field Trial that it is part of and the Location where it took place.

-For each Study, you can specify the set of phenotypes that will be measured and these are called **Measured Variables**.
+For each Study, you can specify the set of phenotypes that will be measured and these are called **Measured Phenotype Variables**.
 Each of these consist of unique *triples* (three distinct pieces of information) that define:

  1. A phenotype
  2. How it has been measured